Best Tea for Non Tea Drinkers

 For example, to help you transition from green tea to black tea, start with a high-oxidized oolong tea.
 Then, you can check out some of the stronger classics, like English Breakfast tea, Irish Breakfast tea, and Ceylon black tea.

-Here’s one path you could take to learn how to acquire a taste for tea and find the best tea for non tea drinkers like you:
+Here’s one path you can take to learn how to acquire a taste for tea and find the best tea for non tea drinkers like you:

 Steps to Acquire a Taste for TeaTea Options